jrootham/co-ops/why-co-ops.md

 There is also staff who do the day to day work.
 For employment law (confidentiality) reasons the staff are employees of the board as opposed to being directly employed by the membership.

-In this case the current expectation is that there is a lot of initial work by the board and the membership to make initial decisions about how to develop housing co-ops but that this should stabilize into annual members meetings and quarterly board meetings.
+In this case the current expectation is that there is a lot of early work by the board and the membership to make initial decisions about how to develop housing co-ops but that this could possibly stabilize into annual members meetings and quarterly board meetings.

 There is a waiting list.
 The people on the waiting list are the members of the organization.